 Inner Sound: Altered States of Consciousness in Electronic Music and Audio-Visual Media is my book that explores how altered states of consciousness have shaped the design of electronic music and audio-visual media.
 Taking a broad view across a wide range of media, from shamanic art and music to psychedelic rock, VJ performances and virtual reality, Inner Sound explores the capabilities of technology for representing and manipulating consciousness, at the frontiers of electronic music and art.
 The book is being published by Oxford University Press, and will reach print in 2018.
-Although written over two years, in many ways this book consolidates an interest in psychedelic music and audio-visual art, extending over around 15 years.
-It is perhaps my most significant output to date, and I will be excited to see it finally reach print.

 Technoshamanic Visions from the Underworld